horticultureCoop/docs/legal/bylaws.md

 Section 4.9 – **Termination.**   The term of office of a director may be terminated prior to its expiration in any of the following ways: (i) voluntarily by a director upon notice to the Co-op; (ii) automatically upon termination of membership in the Co-op; (iii) for cause, by vote of two–thirds of all directors in office voting in person or a majority vote of the members at a meeting as specified in Section 3.
 Removal under (iii) shall require that the reasons or charges be stated in a written notice of the meeting and that the affected director be provided the opportunity to answer the reasons or charges in person and/or in writing.
 A director who is absent from two consecutive Board meetings, or three meetings in a term year, unless excused by the Board for good cause, shall be presumed to have resigned.

 Section 4.10 – **Vacancies**.
-Whenever a vacancy among directors occurs before a term of office has been completed, the board may appoint a director to fill the vacancy.
+Whenever a vacancy among directors occurs before a term of office has been completed, the B oard may appoint a director to fill the vacancy.
 Such director or directors shall serve until the next regularly scheduled election of directors, when a candidate will be elected for the remainder of the term that would have been served by the vacated director.
 At any such election, the candidates receiving the highest number of votes will be elected to available three–year terms.
 After those are filled, the candidate receiving the next highest number of votes will be elected to the shorter term.

 # Article V Meetings of the Board